Updated 2026large-breed guide

 Account for shedding.

-The Akita's thick double coat sheds seasonally (and often year-round).
-Any dog toy that touches their body will collect fur.
-Choose products with removable, washable components and keep a lint roller nearby.
+The Akita's thick double coat sheds seasonally (and usually year-round -- Maple's fur is on everything I own).
+Any dog toy touching their body will collect fur.
+Choose products with removable, washable components.

 Read reviews from other Akita owners.